Dressings

 • Use low-sodium miso paste and soy sauce

-• Substitute honey with a zero-calorie sweetener like stevia or monk fruit extract
+• Substitute honey with a zero-calorie sweetener like stevia or monk fruit extract.

 • Mediterranean blend: Mix in finely chopped herbs like parsley and dill